ganeshkcs/EVA4B2/S15A/README.md

  * **Dataset Statistics**
       * Wrote a custom Zip dataset loader, using pytorch, to read the images
-      * Images where read in batch of 8, mean and std where calculated
+      * mean and std where calculated
       * Code : https://github.com/ganeshkcs/EVA4B2/blob/master/S15A/S15_Statistics.ipynb